 Butternut squash is often linked to pumpkin in terms of flavor and texture.
 It is a vegetable that is widely available in the fall and winter seasons and has a slightly sweet, nutty, and mildly earthy flavor.
 Butternut squash has a beige matte exterior with a bright orange interior.

 Butternut squash is rich in nutrients, vitamins, and minerals.
 It is low in calories and is also rich in fiber.

 There are so many reasons you should bake butternut squash whole.
 Here are a few:

 - First of all, it is undoubtedly the easiest way to cook butternut squash.
-When you bake butternut squash the usual way, you can either peel it and cut it into cubes, or you can cut it in half and remove the seeds.
-However, with butternut squash, you just have to wash it and pop it in the oven and bake it.
+When you bake butternut squash the usual way, you can peel it and cut it into cubes or cut it in half and remove the seeds.
+However, with butternut squash, you just have to wash it, pop it in the oven, and bake it.

-- When you bake a butternut squash whole, the seeds inside will roast at the same time and can be used in a variety of dishes.
+- When you bake a butternut squash whole, the seeds inside will roast simultaneously and can be used in various dishes.

 What can you make with baked butternut squash?

 There is so much you can make with baked butternut squash.
 Here are a few ideas:

 - Puree: scoop out the pulp, add garlic, lemon juice, and seasonings, and give it a quick blend.
 It will turn into a smooth puree, perfect to go with your steaks and roasted vegetables.